Jeffrey Scott Savage

-Jeffrey Scott Savage is an American author of fantasy, horror, mystery, and suspense.
+Jeffrey Scott Savage (born January 31, 1963) is an American author of fantasy, horror, mystery, and suspense.
 As of 2020, he has published 19 novels, including the FarWorld fantasy series, the Case File 13 series, the Mysteries of Cove series, and the Shandra Covington series, as well as several stand-alone titles.
 Savage was born and raised in northern California and studied computer science at Sierra College and West Valley College in California and Utah Valley University in Utah.
 He worked in the software industry before deciding to write full-time.
 He writes middle grade and young adult fiction under the pen name J. Scott Savage and works intended for adult readers as Jeffrey S. Savage.
 He won the 2013 Whitney Award for Best Speculative Novel for Dark Memories.

 Early life

 Jeffrey Scott Savage was born in Oakland, California, on January 31, 1963.
 He grew up in northern California, and enjoyed readings books such as A Wrinkle in Time, The Outsiders, and The Lord of the Rings.
 Savage has said that he was "the kid who would cut school and go to the library."
 Savage would make up stories to tell to his cousins during his childhood years.
 One of his first storytelling memories took place while fishing in the Sierra Nevada mountains, when he made up a tale about "a superhero hot dog known as Capt.
 Weenie and his arch villain, a little purple man" that his relatives loved.
 In high school, Savage wrote a story for his final project in psychology class instead of completing the suggested assignment, but earned an A.

 Savage attended Sierra College, West Valley College, and Utah Valley University, studying computer science.
 During the Great Recession, he lost his job in a software company.
 Though he was offered another job in the software industry, Savage decided to write full-time and be an author.